artursem/git-tutorial/second-chapter.md

 # chapter 2

-this is a second chapter
+this is a second chapter. it's slightly longer